gabriel-dehan/dyson-sphere-blueprints/README.md

 - [x] Add smelters / assemblers recipes detail
 - [x] Way to add tags with icons in a cleaner fashion
 - [x] Add tag "Lettering" / "Conveyor Belt Art" / "Early-game" / "Mid-game" / "Late-game"
+- [x] Blueprint preview
-- [ ] Blueprint preview
+- [x] Blueprint preview loader
+- [x] Add tabs for preview / description / render preview only when needed
 - [ ] Remove cloudinary and active storage entirely
 - [ ] Find and fix memory leak
+- [ ] Optimize bundle size
-- [ ] Blueprint preview loader
+- [ ] Add preview in blueprint creation form
 - [ ] Blueprints on S3
-- [ ] Add tabs for preview / description / render preview only when needed
 - [ ] Preview editor
 - [ ] Add power needed
 - [ ] Clicking on a tag on the blueprints index will search for this tag